Junior Firefighter Membership Program

 Increasing awareness among youth about volunteering and supporting the fire and rescue services

 Providing departments with additional help in accomplishing non-firefighting or non-emergency tasks

 Leadership development for America’s youth who will be tomorrow’s leaders

 Educating parents and mentors on the importance of encouraging volunteerism

-In an effort to encourage Junior Firefighter and Rescue Responder programs, the NC Fire and Rescue Commission established this voluntary Junior Member Standard to offer guidance to fire and rescue departments in developing and administering programs.
-While designed to take into account recognized programs nationwide, the Commission recommends that departments research additional requirements that may be implemented between editions of this standard.
+To encourage Junior Firefighter and Rescue Responder programs, the NC Fire and Rescue Commission established this voluntary Junior Member Standard to guide fire and rescue departments in developing and administering programs.
+While designed to consider recognized programs nationwide, the Commission recommends that departments research additional requirements that may be implemented between editions of this standard.

 Overview: Junior members shall be separated into two groups: